-This is a blog about brave dating.
+This is an article about brave dating.
 One could assume that everyone who is reading it is brave and has a full life of dating and friendships.
 That would be nice if everyone was that way.
 But a real truth that is screaming at you right now is you are lonely.
 You are not alone in that loneliness.
 Christmas season has a way of increasing that loneliness with every Kay Jeweler and every Jared Jeweler commercial there is on TV.
 There are so many of those stupid commercials to remind you over and over again that you don’t have that special someone.

 Because of loneliness, Christmas is a season of dread for you.
 You are able to find joy here and there but deep down, you feel the dread.